Skip to Content

 Soda is Included on The Pool Deck

-Wandering around the top of the ship I realised that this is where you could get free soda from.
+Wandering around the top of the ship, I realised that this is where you can get free soda.

 disney magic soda included on pool deck

-Theres also an adult only pool too and we did find that there were a few adult only areas onboard, which I thought I may need to retreat to at some point.
+Theres also an adult-only pool too, and we did find that there were a few adult-only areas onboard.
+I thought I may need to retreat to them at some point…

-The buffet was closed a lot more than I would expected and sometimes lunch would only be open from 12-2 and then the buffet wouldn’t reopen until around 6pm which I found really strange.
+The buffet was closed a lot more than I expected, and sometimes lunch would only be open from 12-2 pm – and then the buffet wouldn’t reopen until around 6 pm.
+I found this really strange.

 disney magic buffet food

-On most other cruise lines the buffet rarely closes at all, if it does, on some cruise lines like MSC the buffet is open for 20+ hours a day.
+On most other cruise lines the buffet rarely closes at all during the day.
+On some cruise lines – like MSC – the buffet is open for 20+ hours a day.

-The buffet was a nice big space with lots of seating and when we did manage to eat in the buffet though the food was great, just more of it would have been nice.
+The buffet was a nice big space with lots of seating, and when we did manage to eat in the buffet, though the food was great.
+Just longer opening times would have been nice.

 Room Service is Free on Disney Cruises

-The room service is free though, which is good.
-I ordered a pizza and some cookies which was nice, on some cruise lines you do have to pay for room service.
+The room service is free, though, which is good.
+I ordered a pizza and some cookies.
+On many cruise lines, you do have to pay for room service.

 disney cruises room service pizza cookies cheese and soda